EmmyParker23/finalprojectinfotc1000/README.md

 <body>
 <div id="myDiv">
 <p>
-   This is a special announcement: Information Technology is awsome!!!!.
+   This is a special announcement: Information Technology is awesome!!!!.
 </p>

 </div>